autresphere/ASMediaFocusManager/Readme.md

 ## Orientation
 The focused view is automatically adapted to the screen orientation even if your main view controller is portrait only.

-Because orientation management is different between iOS 5 and 6, this class is for iOS 6 only (although it should not be hard to adapt it to iOS 5).
+Because orientation management was different on iOS 5, this class does not work on iOS 5 and below (although it should not be hard to adapt it).
 ## Use It
 Add `pod 'ASMediaFocusManager'` to your Podfile or copy the whole `ASMediaFocusManager` folder in your project.